Lean HE Annual Conference 2025: Lean In, Improve Together

-Lean HE is a community of practice supported by a global steering group and three continental division steering groups.
+Lean HE is a global community of practice, guided by a central steering group and supported by three continental divisions.

-Together these groups are supported by over 30 expert lean practitioners drawn from universities across Europe, AsiaPacific and the Americas.
+Together, these groups are enriched by the expertise of over 30 experienced lean and continuous improvement practitioners from universities around the world.

 Find out about our first five years in the: Lean HE Timeline 2013-2018